 • Spices: Dried oregano, cumin, coriander, salt, and sugar round out the flavor.

-How To Make This Canning Cherry Tomato Salsa Recipe
+Canning Cherry Tomato Salsa Recipe

 I start by roasting the cherry tomatoes, jalapeños, onion, garlic, and bell pepper at 400°F for about 12-15 minutes.
-When the tomato skins start to wrinkle and everything smells sweet and savory, it’s ready.
+When the tomato skins begin to wrinkle and everything smells sweet and savory, it’s ready.
 If you’re looking for another smoky recipe to try, this Smoky Red Pepper Crema would be a great pairing.

 Cherry Tomato Salsa veggies on sheet pan ready to roast